ericoporto/HowToBuildAPC/HOWTOBUILDAPC.md

 locking mechanism back to it's initial position.
 This step may require use of strength, it's normal, but be careful.

+Before installing the cooler on the CPU, verify that the CPU surface is completely clean.
+You can use coffee filter and 70% (or purer) alcohol, wet the coffee filter a little bit on the alcohol and rub gently until the surface is clean.
+You can use some lighting (like a small flashlight or your phone flashlight) closer to the surface so you can see better and certify that the surface is clean.

+If the cooler is the one that came with the CPU, just keep following the manual, and in this case, it probably came with thermal paste already applied.
+If it didn't or it's another cooler, you will need some thermal paste to be applied (in small quantities) over the processor.

 **Being pragmatic...**

 * There isn't much here that isn't explained in the guide that came with your CPU.
 So trust your manufacturer.

 * If your motherboard is of a popular model, chances are someone, somewhere uploaded a video installing the CPU on it on Youtube.
 Watch this video.